Gov. Parson: Statewide social distancing order to begin Monday

 information to our community

-Missouri Gov. Mike Parson directed the states Department of Health and Senior Services Director Dr. Randall Williams to order statewide social distancing of events of 10 or more people.
+Gov. Mike Parson directed the states Department of Health and Senior Services director Dr. Randall Williams to order statewide social distancing of events of 10 or more people.

-The order takes effect at 12:01 a.m.
-Monday and will remain in effect until April 6.
+The order took effect at 12:01 a.m. today and will remain in effect until April 6.

 As the COVID-19 crisis continues to develop, this is a critical step in protecting the health and safety of Missourians, Parson said in a news release.
 I cannot emphasize enough how important it is for all citizens to practice social distancing and abide by this order, which is backed by intense deliberation and knowledge.